compsy/u-can-act/README.md

 # or alternatively, you may specify an absoute date:
 { show_after: Time.new(2018, 6, 5, 9, 0, 0).in_time_zone }

+# or you can specify that a question is only visible on the last questionnaire:
+{ show_after: :only_on_final_questionnaire }
 ```

 Note that the `shows_questions` and `hides_questions` option properties require the corresponding questions to have the `hidden: true` and `hidden: false` properties, respectively.
 For example: